 - There was no injury or death to any other person involved.

-If you or a loved one have been charged with Vehicle Code § 20002(a) or 20001(a) don’t wait.
+If you or a loved one have been charged with Vehicle Code § 20002(a) or 20001(a) do not wait.
 Call the experienced attorneys at The Law Offices of Bryan R. Kazarian.
 The attorneys at The Law Offices of Bryan R. Kazarian have been successful in dismissing Vehicle Code § 20002(a) and 20001(a) cases.